shwartin/shwartin/mongodb-quick-start.md

 ## shells
+- **Mongodb compass**
 - Mongodb plugin for vscode.
 Create new playground in vscode to run.
 - Robo 3t

 **howto increase font size in Robo 3t?**

 In file `/Users/<user>/.3T/robo-3t/1.4.4/robo3t.json` change `"textFontPointSize": -1` -> `"textFontPointSize": 15`

+## structure and syntax
+Field path: `"$filedName"`
+System variable: `"$$UPPERCASE"`
+User variable: `"$$foo"`

+- Piplenes are always an array of one or more stages
+- Stages are composed of one or more aggregation operators or expressions
+- Expression may take a single argument or an array of arguments.

 ## aggregation operators